Macrometacorp/docs/docs/photoniq/prerendering/02-get-started/index.md

 To manage your cache, navigate to the **Cache Manager**.
 If you need to refresh your cached content, then you can [clear the cache](../07-prerendering-management/manage-cache/).

 This allows for targeted cache removal, specifying only the URLs you wish to clear.
-When accessing a URL with a cleared cache using the render endpoint, prerender automatically renders the page and caches it to ensure optimal delivery.
+The next time a bot accesses an uncached URL or the rendering API endpoint is called for that URL, prerender will automatically render the page and cache it to ensure optimal delivery.

 ![cache manager](/img/photoniq/prerendering/cache-manager.png)